 - Determine specific network hardware or software requirements, such as platforms, interfaces, bandwidths, or routine schemas.

-When polled, Computer Network Architects say the following skills are most frequently used in their jobs:
+These are the skills Computer Network Architects say are the most useful in their careers:

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.

 Complex Problem Solving: Identifying complex problems and reviewing related information to develop and evaluate options and implement solutions.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.